CARecSys/CAPRI/README.md

 ## ⚠️ TODOs

-- We should be able to ignore some uncovered Model-Data contexts
+- We should gnore some uncovered Model-Data contexts
 - Save ground-truth as well in the Outputs folder
 - Loading AKDE of GeoSoCa from disk
 - Loading FCF, AMK, KDE of LORE from disk